Carpet Trends — 17 Styles, Prints, and Designs Taking Over 2025

 If you want a more literal artistic look, you could choose art and craft-inspired looks like William Morris patterns, or a printed replica of famous oil paintings (Van Gogh's cherry blossom, for example).

-3. Wool Carpets
+7. Wool Carpets

 Besides the aesthetic benefits of carpets, they practically provide a lot of warmth.
 No textile does that better than wool, a carpet material that's so on trend right now.

 "Wool remains popular and continues to grow as a result of more positive awareness of its advantages," says Joanna Ramsden, creative director of Brockway Carpets.
 "Wool is a natural option and has been proven to be the best floor insulator.
-Safety is also key - Absorbing VOCs, flame resistance, and being anti-slip are all naturally inherent to wool."
+Safety is also key — absorbing VOCs, flame resistance, and being anti-slip are all naturally inherent to wool."

 If that wasn't enough to convince you to invest in a wool carpet, this material is also one of the most sustainable carpet types out there.
-"Additionally, wool carpet can massively benefit the air quality in your home as its fibers trap airborne pollen and dust particulates, helping to prevent these from circulating in the air," says Jodie Hatton, Design Manager at carpet brand, Brintons.
+"Additionally, wool carpet can massively benefit the air quality in your home as its fibers trap airborne pollen and dust particulates, helping to prevent these from circulating in the air," says Jodie Hatton, design manager at carpet brand, Brintons.
 Is there anything this wonder textile can't do?

-4. Bold colors
+8. Bold colors

 According to many designers, carpet is the new paint and by opting for bright and vivacious hues it adds a wow factor to the home — a key focus of current color trends.

-For those who might be wary of adding in such a statement, choose a tone that complements the wall colors to ensure the look remains cohesive.
+For those who might be wary of adding such a statement, choose a tone that complements the wall colors to ensure the look remains cohesive.
 For maximalists, opt for a contrasting color to ensure it remains a feast for the eyes.

 "There is a 70s revival happening and I am here for it," says Nadia Watts.
 "Warm colors like blush pink, mustard yellow, red, and avocado green are everywhere, and the vibe extends to sleek patterns and maximalist color palettes, too.
 We're seeing the trend of minimalism and monochromatic changing to 'more is more'.
 That means more color, more pattern, bigger bolder designs, and lots of texture."